Oscars 2024 red carpet fashion and key moments from Academy Awards arrivals

 When does the Oscars award ceremony start?

 The Academy Awards will air live on Sunday, March 10, at 7 p.m.
-ET.
+ET/ 4 p.m.
+PT.
 The ceremony will be held at the Dolby Theatre in Los Angeles.

 Jimmy Kimmel will return as host for the fourth time, according to the Academy.
 Kimmel previously hosted in 2017, 2018 and 2023.